vinhhathai/todolist/README.md

-This is a project what I built to improve my reactjs skills
+This is a project which I built to improve my reactjs skills